-The Department of Social Work and the Washburn University School of Law began offering the dual JD-MSW Degree Program in the Fall of 2007.
-The goal of the JD-MSW Dual Degree Program is to prepare students with combined skills in both social work and law for professional practice with complex social and legal issues, in areas where social work and law converge.
+The goal of the J.D./MSW Dual Degree Program is to prepare students with combined skills in both social work and law for professional practice with complex social and legal issues, in areas where social work and law converge.
 Although graduates of this program will be particularly well-prepared to work with clients having problems in the area of mental health, children and youth, family relations, and the elderly, they will also possess the knowledge and skills necessary to work in any area where the legal system interacts with the social services delivery system (e.g., criminal and juvenile justice administration, legal services to disadvantaged persons, housing and community development).
 The program curriculum meets all applicable American Bar Association and Council on Social Work Education accreditation guidelines.

 If pursued separately, the two-degree programs would require a total of 156 credit hours (i.e., 90 hours for Law and 66 hours for Social Work).
 However, in the Dual Degree Program, certain courses are accepted for credit by both schools.
+Each program will accept two 3-credit courses (total of 6 credits) from specified courses completed successfully in the other program.
 For an advanced standing student with all course waivers, this reduces the total number of credit hours to 111 (a reduction of 12 credit hours across both programs).
 For a regular standing student, the total number of credit hours required is reduced to 144 (again, a reduction of 12 credit hours).
-Students will typically complete most of their course work in the MSW Program before beginning the JD Program, although it is possible for a student to start in the Law School, complete most of the JD requirements, and then begin and complete the MSW degree requirements.
+Students will typically complete most of their course work in the MSW Program before beginning the J.D.
+Program, although it is possible for a student to start in the Law School, complete most of the J.D. requirements, and then begin and complete the MSW degree requirements.

 Students must separately apply to and be accepted by both academic programs.
-Students are asked to indicate to each program, at the time of application, that they are applying to the JD-MSW Dual Degree Program.
+Students are asked to indicate to each program, at the time of application, that they are applying to the J.D.-MSW Dual Degree Program.